Article

 A Brief Overview of the QA History: From Manual Testing to Generative AI

-Quality Assurance (QA) has evolved significantly over the years, adapting to the changing landscape of software development.
-Let's journey through the historical progression of QA, from its humble beginnings to the revolutionary era of Generative AI.
+Quality Assurance (QA) has evolved significantly over the years.
+It has adapted to the changing landscape of software development.
+Let's embark on a journey through the historical progression of QA.
+We'll explore its humble beginnings and its evolution into the revolutionary era of Generative AI.

 Massive data collection is crucial for Generative AI in order to build all the models to achieve Test Automation

-In the dynamic realm of software testing, generative AI emerges as a game-changer, reshaping the landscape with its unprecedented capabilities.
+Software testing with generative AI emerges as a game-changer with its unprecedented capabilities.
 It's not just about automating tests; it's about revolutionizing the entire testing process.
 Let's embark on a journey to unravel how Generative AI enhances testing in multifaceted ways.

 Test Case Generation with AI - similar to chatGPT